dbwebb-se/website/content/kurser/vteam-v1/tekniska-rapporter.md

 1. [JSON-Server Technical Guide](https://github.com/JSDevCode/report-json-server).
 This is an example repository and a technical guide for running a JSON-server as a mock API.
 It provides a simple setup to quickly test REST API calls without a real backend.

+1. [One client - two applications (Progressive Web App)](https://github.com/KristofferOhlund/pwa-sample).
+The purpose of this document is to demonstrate a simple approach for transforming an ordinary web application into a Progressive Web App (PWA), and how the content of the application can be separated depending on whether the user is accessing it through a browser or via the installed app.

 2024 {#2024}